lucafoscili/comfyui-lf/README.md

 #### LoraAndEmbeddingSelector

 Using a LoRA name as pilot, it also selects its related embedding (it must have the same name).
-Useful for models trained with pivotal tuning.
+Useful for models trained with pivotal training.
 ![LoraAndEmbeddingSelector](https://github.com/lucafoscili/comfyui-lf/blob/84c0e46686c39fb521dc6d4ae46396ae002d390d/docs/images/LoraAndEmbeddingSelector.png "LoRA and related embedding")

 #### SamplerSelector